This Italian Sausage Pasta Skillet Dinner is a comforting yet veggie-packed meal that is made from start to finish in JUST ONE SKILLET.

 What are the go to weeknight meals in your home?
 For my family, it looks like sheet pan dinners (either some combo of protein/veg/starch or sheet pan chicken curry) or a one skillet pasta like my skillet mac and cheese or one pan sausage and tortellini).

 In an event, weeknights do NOT involve a lot of dishes.
 By the time the workday is over, and we get our daughter fed, bathed, read to and tucked in for the night, we are ready to eat our dinner, clean up as quickly as possible and then relax.
 So one skillet meals with veggies built in like this Sausage Pasta Skillet Dinner are go tos for us.

 How to make Sausage Pasta in one skillet:

 While some pasta dishes (such as my popular salmon pasta) really work out best when you cook the pasta in a separate pot, this Italian sausage pasta recipe can be made start to finish in one pan.
 No separate pot for cooking the noodles is necessary!

-You’ll start by cooking red and yellow bell peppers (green peppers work here too), onion and garlic until they begin to get tender.
+You’ll start by cooking red and yellow bell peppers (green peppers work here too; basically anything you’d use for fajita veggies!), onion and garlic until they begin to get tender.
 You will need a bowl to transfer these to, so I’m sorry about the one extra bowl.